hansbogaards/gLV_microbiome/README.md

 # Do the simulation n.simulations * n.samples times
 for ( j in 1:length( parms ) ) {
-  # make a list in the list of length N.samples
+  # Make a list in the list of length N.samples
   parms[[j]] <- n.samples.total %>% vector( mode = "list", length = . )

   for ( k in 1:n.samples.total ) {

-    # use the seeds
+    # Use the seeds
     seed[j] %>% set.seed()

     # Set random parameters